jflowers1974/rPiPaperWallets/README.md

 __A)  Operating System Modifications:__
 * System Update && Upgrade
 * CUPS for Printing
-* FUSE for USB Thumbdrives
+* FUSE for USB thumb drives
 * Turning ON Hardware Random Number Generator and testing
 * Turning OFF WiFi - At the very end